cecilartavion/Random_State_Generator/README.md

 ## How To Run Code

-To run the code, change working directory to the file that contains "test_main.py".
-Then run the following command with the appropriate variables filled in (descriptions below):
+To run the code, change the working directory to the file that contains "rsg_ver1.py".
+Additionally, change the string for `shp_path` to your directory that contains all of the original shapefiles that can be downloaded from the Census Bureau.
+The folder structure in the folder associated with the original shapefiles must be as indicated by the definition of `BK` in the rsg_ver1.py code.
+Also, change the string for `json_cb_path` to point towards your directory that contains all the json shapefiles that were provided by Daryl DeFord at [daryldeford.com/dual_graphs].

+Credit for constructing the json files goes entirely toward Daryl DeFord.
+Thank you, Daryl, for all your help acquiring the data and troubleshooting.
+I could not have built this program without your encouragement and expertise.

+Next, run the following command with the appropriate variables filled in (descriptions below):
 ```
-run random_state_generator.py state state_specs state_parameters sampling_merging_method sampling_parameter use_specs use_parameters city_specs noisy_parameters demo_cols support_parameters save_status
+run rsg_ver1.py state state_parameters use_parameters
 ```

+Note that several features in previous versions of this program have not become fixed attributes based on which attributes provided the best representation for a state.
+Below I list out those features that are now held constant:
+- The random seed is set at 42.
+- The Schelling Segregation Algorithm will always be used to determine where to place the urban grid locations.
+-

 Here is a description of each variable in the above script:
 - `state`: This argument is either the string 'random' or a two digit string that represents the U.S. from which data is sampled.
 The possible two-digit values and their corresponding states are as follows: